-No Deliverable Milestone 04 Analysis of further interfaces of train-internal DAC/FDFTO to the "outside" world in cooperation with Task 1 [WP3.4] a.
-Description of Deliverable: Based on FDFTO related use cases identification of further interfaces to be considered by FP5.
-Report incl. a complete diagram showing all interfaces to the train internal DAC/FDFTO system and showing the place in the overall railway system (System of Systems picture down to level 5) Sub-Milestones: Report incl. a complete diagram showing all interfaces to the train internal DAC/FDFTO system and showing the place in the overall railway system (System of Systems picture down to level 5) 03/2024 d. e. the overall railway system (System of Systems picture down to level 5) - 03/2024 Definition of done: Document described in item b. is in Polarion, reviewed by mirror groups (at least in coordination with ERA TWG Freight@DAC) and ready for SPCG revision.
+No Deliverable Milestone 04 Analys is of further interfaces of train-internal DAC/FDFTO to the "outside" world in cooperation with Task 1 [WP3.4] a.
+Description of Deliverable : Based on FDFTO related use cases identification of further interfaces to be considered by FP5.
+Report incl. a complete diagram showing all interfaces to the train internal DAC/FDFTO system and showing the place in the overall railway system (System of Systems picture down to level 5) b.
+Sub-Milestones : 03/2024 1.
+Report incl. a complete diagram showing all interfaces to the 03, 202 . train internal DAC/FDFTO system and showing the place in the overall railway system (System of Systems picture down to level 5) - 03/2024 d.
+Definition of done : Document described in item b. is in Polarion, reviewed by mirror groups (at least in coordination with ERA TWG Freight@DAC) and ready for SPCG revision. e.
 Interaction with other Tasks/Domains: Dependency from Task 1.
-Deliverable reviewed by Task 1, 2 and 3.
-05 incl. re I Instance Management of data &amp; software (updates) - final proposal quirements for FP5, with the potential support of a POC [WP4] Description of Deliverable: The SW versions and updates of the DAC system needs stringent control to avoid incompatibilities between wagons and loco.
+05 Contro Deliverable reviewed by Task 1, 2 and 3.
+US Instance Management of data & software (updates) - final proposal quirements for FP5, with the potential support of a POC [WP4] a. a.
+The SW versions and updates of the DAC system needs stringent control to avoid incompatibilities between wagons and loco.
 Also the access to the DAC data needs regulation wayside.
 The WP should analyse the existing solutions in the field of freight wagon management about suitability to be extended for such additional tasks.
 Based on the results from WP 3.4 elaboration of a concept how to share the data generated by the DAC system by loco and wagon between the stakeholders taking into account data ownership and confidentiality topics.
-Sub-Milestones: Analysis of existing freight wagon SW platforms (to be concluded in SC2.1) - 09/2023 Concept for DAC SW version management - 09/2024 Concept for the organisation (incl. data classification and management policy and authorization process)- 09/2024 Definition of done: Documents described in item b. are in Polarion, reviewed by mirror groups (at least in coordination with ERA TWG 09/2024 d.
-Freight@DAC) and ready for SPCG revision.
+00/2024 b.
+Sub-Milestones: 09/2024 1.
+Analysis of existing freight wagon SW platforms (to be concluded in SC2.1) - 09/2023 2.
+Concept for DAC SW version management - 09/2024 3.
+Concept for architecture for wayside exchange of DAC on board data between the stakeholders- 09/2024 4.
+Proposal for the organisation (incl. data classification and management policy and authorization process)- 09/2024 C. Definition of done : Documents described in item b. are in Polarion, reviewed by mirror groups (at least in coordination with ERA TWG ] .
+Freight@DAC) and ready for SPCG revision. d.
 Interaction with other Domains: Task 2 TrainCS

-No Deliverable Milestone 06 Continuous maintenance of STIP input in close cooperation with SPCG, liasion with standardisation body, having a complete overview on activities, following the activities by Task 4 members actively, b. developing reports on the progress, being present, managing and steering Sub-Milestones: Report on the performed activities, representation in harmonasition/standardisation groups, developing a plan in Continuous c. advance, overview, etc Continuous Definition of done : Reports described in item b. are in Polarion, regularly maintenance of STIP inputs in Polarion, submitted to SPCG for revision when stable status is available. d.
+No Deliverable Milestone 06 STIP & "Authorisation Coordination", with ERA, CEN/CENELEC & others: TSI CR mar nagement, EN Standards development, Syst.
+Pillar documents [WP5] a.
+Description of Deliverable : Continuous maintenance of STIP input in close cooperation with SPCG, liasion with standardisation body, having a complete overview on activities, following the activities by Task 4 members actively, developing reports on the progress, being present, managing and steering b.
+Sub-Milestones : 1.
+Report on the performed activities, representation in Continuous harmonasition/standardisation groups, developing a plan in advance, overview, etc Continuous c.
+Definition of done : Reports described in item b. are in Polarion, regularly maintenance of STIP inputs in Polarion, submitted to SPCG for revision when stable status is available. d.
 Interaction with other Tasks/Domains: Any Task/Domain that can be affected by each of the harmonisation issues.
 Regarding TSI input liasion is necessary with ERA, i.e.TWG Freight@DAC.